ivan-radic/udl-documentation/docs/keywords.md

 else\n\nif    # two new lines
 ```

-That's right, you can even hit ENTER in the middle of multi-part keyword and it will still be recognized!
+That's right, you can even hit <kbd>Enter</kbd> in the middle of multi-part keyword and it will still be recognized!

 ## Single quotes around multi-part keywords